ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 - 78.5% will be assigned to a guardian within their state.
 The remainder will be assigned out of state source1_.
 For early versions with only one state, the out of state guardians can be ignored.
 - Match to a person 20 to 45 years older than the child
-- If child is not "Multiracial or Some Other Race", match parent's race.
+- If child is not "Multiracial or Some Other Race", match guardian's race.
 If child is "Multiracial or Some Other Race", then assign to a guardian of any race
 - Assign to reference people source2_
     * 23% female reference people without a listed spouse
     * 5% male reference people without a listed spouse